 [Operation] = ‘LOP_BEGIN_XACT’

-Now start to restore process to recover deleted data from records in SQL Server Table.
+Step 5:- Now start the process to recover deleted data from records in SQL Server Table.

 Recover Deleted D USE DatabaseName